ssardina-agts/jadex-swi/doc/how_to.md

 now, you can add the object to the knowledge base:

-    Atom prologPeter = kb.deflateObject(peter); // turn it into a prolog atom kb.asserta("id('" + prologPeter + "')"); // add it to the knowledge base
+    Atom prologPeter = kb.atomise(peter); // turn it into a prolog atom kb.asserta("id('" + prologPeter + "')"); // add it to the knowledge base

 and now you can: